Transport in Belgrade: Trolley network and termini

 There are 4 revenue service terminal loops in the system: Studentski trg, Konjarnik, Banjica 2, Medaković 3.
 The peripheral termini Učiteljsko naselje, Kruševačka and Zvezdara have no purpose-built loops: the trolleybuses are circling around the city block instead.

 Additionally, there are 3 auxiliary loops in the system: Slavija, Crveni krst and Banjica 1.
 The auxiliary loops are actively used for cutting short during the schedule disruptions (the line number carries the suffix "L" on the departures to be cut short).
 Crveni krst and Banjica 1 can be used only in the direction towards the peripheral termini, Slavija can be used in both directions.
-Due to the insufficient number of correct trolleybuses on line 21, buses marked 21A are operated, and two buses also operate on line 40.
+Due to the insufficient number of correct trolleybuses on line 41, buses marked 41A are operated, and occasionally buses also appear on other lines.

 Minibuses

 In April 2007, six minibus lines were introduced (E1-E7, except E3) which criss-cross Belgrade.
 Minibuses are all air-conditioned, smaller and generally quicker than buses.
 However, tickets are bought inside a minibus and they are more expensive than ordinary ones – since minibuses are out of integrated tariff system.